1996 Australian Grand Prix

-The 1996 Australian Grand Prix was a Formula One motor race held at Melbourne on 10 March 1996.
+The 1996 Australian Grand Prix (officially the 1996 Transurban Australian Grand Prix) was a Formula One motor race held at Melbourne on 10 March 1996.
 It was the first race of the 1996 Formula One World Championship, and the first Australian Grand Prix to be held at Melbourne, taking over from Adelaide.

 The 58-lap race was won by Damon Hill, driving a Williams-Renault.
 Hill's teammate Jacques Villeneuve, making his Formula One debut, took pole position and led for most of the race, before an oil leak enabled Hill to catch and pass him in the closing laps.
 Eddie Irvine finished third in a Ferrari.

 Report

 Background

 This was the second Grand Prix in a row held in Australia, the previous race being the conclusion to the 1995 season.

 Taki Inoue was scheduled to race for the Minardi team as a pay driver but when no money materialised prior to the race he was replaced by Giancarlo Fisichella.
 Marlboro had expressed interest in Fisichella running early on.

 The race was the first to use the new race-start system, still used in Formula 1 today, replacing the old red to green light system.
 Under the new system, five red lights would come on at one second intervals, starting after the last driver reached his grid box.
 There would then be a pre-determined pause, and then the five lights would go off simultaneously.
 This was also the first race to have a single qualifying session on Saturday afternoon; the Friday session was dropped.